krakenjs/zoid/README.md

         onLogin: function(email) {
             console.log('User logged in with email:', email);
         }

     }, '#container');
 </script>
 ```

-This is even easier if you're using a supported framework like React, Ember or Angular:
+This is even easier if you're using a supported framework like React, Ember or Angular -- xcomponent will automatically
+set up bindings for these frameworks, so you can simply do:

 React: